Session Replay

 If you are in the process of implementing the SDK for the 1st time (or choose to take this update as an opportunity to review your Privacy related implementation), make sure to follow the Privacy section.

-• The WebView is registered to the SDK
+• The WebView is injected

-• The web page implements the Web Tracking Tag
+• The web page implements the Tag in WebView mode

-For the full guide to implementation of Webview Tracking, see 📚 Mobile Apps Webview Tracking.
+For the full guide to implementation of WebView Tracking, see 📚 Mobile Apps Webview Tracking.

 WebView personal data masking is entirely handled on the web side — see 📚 Personal Data handling in WebView.